elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 > Why is collision avoidance harder for wireless?
 (If cannot see each other, do they no its collision)
 > - Hidden nodes

+Why cant we use CSMA/CD for wireless?

 ### Collision detection is hard in wireless networks
-- Enery level during transmission, idleness or collision
+- Energy level during transmission, idleness or collision

 ![CS3103-6-5.PNG]({{site.baseurl}}/img/CS3103-6-5.PNG)

 If the sender and the reciever are at far right, by time the signal reach them, it might not be strong enough for the reciever to detect it.

-- Other requirements:

-### Hidden node probelm
+### Hidden node problem
 - CSMA/CA suffers from this
 - Picture:
 ![CS3103-6-6.PNG]({{site.baseurl}}/img/CS3103-6-6.PNG)

 Station B and C are hidden from each other wrt A